ashwanth1109/bitgen/looper/generators/react-wkspc/template/files/readme.txt

-# Welcome to your Workspace
+# Welcome to your BitGen Workspace

 This workspace uses [Bit](https://bit.dev/) to manage component packaging and distribution and [Storybook](https://storybook.js.org/) for tooling around component testing.